 A certified registered nurse anesthetist (CRNA) is a specialized and advanced nursing field.
 CRNAs work with physicians and anesthesiologists to administer anesthesia in a variety of settings that could include: hospitals, dentist offices and pain management clinics.
 Their responsibilities include pre-anesthesia preparation and observation and maintenance during the procedure.

-All of these different nursing positions represent a vital part of the healthcare system, but it is the PACU who monitors and cares for patients are they are coming out of sedation after surgery.
+All of these different nursing positions represent a vital part of the health care system, but it is the PACU that monitors and cares for patients who are coming out of sedation after surgery.

-A PACU nurse must also be an RN, so their salary starts towards the top of the pay scale.
-The median salary for a PACU is $40.83 an hour or $84.926.40 annually.
-Compare that to an RN with a median salary of $31.48 or $65,470.
-Nurses often work voluntary or mandatory overtime and are compensated with time and half pay or $62.25.
+Nurses often work voluntary or mandatory overtime and are compensated with time and a half pay.
 Additional benefits include holiday, sick time bonuses and other benefits can add thousands of dollars to the total earnings amount.

-Experts predict that the RN field will experience a minimum of 19% growth by 2022.
+The BLS predicts that registered nurse employment will grow by 9% from 2020 to 2030, much faster than the average career growth rate.
 PACU nurses should experience the same level of growth, making it an attractive field that offers both job security and lucrative salaries.

 Becoming a PACU nurse begins with earning your certification as an RN.
 There are several paths to becoming an RN.
 You can earn an Associate degree in nursing, a Bachelor of Science degree or complete a training program, all of which will qualify you to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Once you pass this exam, you can begin working in a medical setting.